 SCAMPer works with only one campervan base—the Ram Promaster—but rents it out in six unique layouts that sleep between two and four people, showcasing the breadth of possibilities contained within one humble cargo hold.

-Their vans are characterized by modern interiors and distinctive orange exteriors.
+Their rental camper vans are characterized by modern interiors and distinctive orange exteriors.
 You can rent outdoor equipment, including bikes, kayaks, paddleboards, and hammocks from SCAMPer as well to spice up your road trip.

 • Price range: $89 – $128 per night